Generative patterns: Just-in-time Strategy Deployment

 - Where do those options come from?

-For the above questions to be asked systematically enough to be usefully generative over a sustained period, other aspects of organisation design beyond process are also crucial.
+For the above questions to be asked systematically enough to be usefully generative over a sustained period – generating not just feedback but new options – other aspects of organisation design beyond process are also crucial.
 Strategy deployment is not just about merely delivering stuff and achieving the numbers; it must focus on determining that needs are being met in the manner to which the organisation aspires.
-None of this happens reliably without appropriate meeting designs, cadences (rhythms) and other meeting triggers, collaboration, participation, and leadership, some of which may have implications for structure too.
+None of this happens reliably without appropriate meeting designs, cadences (rhythms) and other triggers for decision making, collaboration, participation, and leadership, several of which may have implications for organisation structure too.

-These aspects are introduced in relation to strategy deployment in the last chapter of Agendashift and covered in much more depth in the last three chapters of Right to Left.
-Beyond the Lean-Agile process frameworks, key models include Sociocracy, Servant Leadership, and Leader-Leader, the last of those David L. Marquet’s Servant Leadership-flavoured approach to Mission Command.
+These aspects are introduced in relation to strategy deployment in the last chapter of Agendashift and covered in much greater depth in the last three chapters of Right to Left.
+Relevant models referenced here include Sociocracy, Servant Leadership, and Leader-Leader, the last of those David L. Marquet’s Servant Leadership-flavoured approach to Mission Command.

 - The outside-in strategy review (OI-SR)